What to Know About Revitalizing Brick and Masonry in a Historic Home

 Matching Old Material

-You’ll likely run into trouble matching up appropriate materials that match the originals with the newer products that have since replaced them.
-Brick manufacturing plants in the old days were never standardized for color or ingredients due to the nature of their use of locally available and suitable clay; while you might get close to the original by researching reclamation companies that specialize in this problem, it’s likely that there will still be a noticeable difference between your historic masonry and the repair.
+You’ll likely run into trouble finding newer products that match the originals since they have long been replaced.
+Decades prior, brick manufacturing plants were never standardized for color or ingredients since they used locally available and suitable clay.
+While you might get close to the original by researching reclamation companies that specialize in this problem, it’s likely that there will still be a noticeable difference between your historic masonry and the repair.

 How Much Does Masonry Repair Cost?